 ABOUT THE LEAD COLLABORATIVE

 Across the country, in a range of settings as diverse as the programs themselves, Office of Adolescent Health (OAH)-funded teen pregnancy prevention (TPP) grantees are working alongside youth and community leaders to build programs that have meaningful, positive impact on the lives of youth.
-The LEAD Collaborative is designed to build on this critical work, and deepen grantees’ knowledge, skills, and capacity to have sustained impact.
+The LEAD Collaborative was designed to build on this critical work, and deepen grantees’ knowledge, skills, and capacity to have sustained impact.

-Funded by the OAH and coordinated by EngenderHealth, the LEAD Collaborative is a partnership between five organizations: the Adolescent Health Initiative at Michigan Medicine, the Center for Strengthening Youth Prevention Paradigms at Children’s Hospital Los Angeles, EngenderHealth, the University of Massachusetts Donahue Institute, and Youth Catalytics.
+Funded by the OAH and coordinated by EngenderHealth, the LEAD Collaborative was a partnership between five organizations: the Adolescent Health Initiative at Michigan Medicine, the Center for Strengthening Youth Prevention Paradigms at Children’s Hospital Los Angeles, EngenderHealth, the University of Massachusetts Donahue Institute, and Youth Catalytics.

 This publication was made possible by Grant Number 6 TPSAH160001-01-02 from the Office of Adolescent Health.
 Contents are solely the responsibility of the authors and do not necessarily represent the official views of the Department of Health and Human Services or the Office of Adolescent Health.